Master of Engineering in Earthquake: Career, Skills, Scope, Options, Outlook

 • To prepare students for careers as structural engineers, consulting engineers, or government regulators, with a focus on designing and evaluating structures and infrastructure to withstand earthquakes

-• To provide students with the skills and knowledge necessary to conduct research in the field of earthquake engineering, and to contribute to the advancement of the field through their research
+• To provide students with the skills and knowledge necessary to conduct research in the field of earthquake engineering and to contribute to the advancement of the field through their research

 Basic Eligibility Required

-The basic eligibility requirements for a Master of Engineering in Earthquake Engineering program typically include a bachelor's degree in engineering or a related field, such as civil engineering or structural engineering.
+The basic eligibility requirements for a Master of Engineering in Earthquake Engineering program typically include a bachelor's degree in engineering or a related field, such as civil or structural engineering.
 In some cases, students with a bachelor's degree in a related field, such as physics or mathematics, may also be eligible to apply to the program.

 It is important to note that eligibility requirements may vary depending on the institution and the specific program.
-It is advisable to check with the program or institution to determine the specific requirements for admission.
+It is advisable to check with the program or institution to determine the particular requirements for admission.

 Knowledge and Skills Required